 visa status (for international students)

-Students should consult with the Graduate School and/or Office of Scholarships and Financial Aid to understand the consequences and additional requirements that may result from enrolling in defending student status.
+Students should consult with the Graduate School and/or Office of Scholarships and Financial Aid to understand the consequences and additional requirements that may result from enrolling under start of semester defense exception.

 Thesis and Dissertation

 Master’s degrees may be thesis or non-thesis and this is specified on the Plan of Study at the time the plan is submitted.
 For departments where the non-thesis option is available, a master’s degree candidate is allowed to change from the thesis to the non-thesis option (or vice versa) only once.
 A change between thesis and non-thesis requires the filing of a Thesis Option Change form http://graduateschool.vt.edu/forms/academics/Thesis_Option_Change_Request.pdf

 Doctoral degrees (Ph.D. and Ed.D.) require a dissertation that involves original research.

 Two or more students may work on the same total problem; however, each student must prepare an independent thesis or dissertation on that student's part of the problem.
 The individual contributions of each student involved in the same problem should be explained in each thesis or dissertation.